CasparKielwein/Aaargh/Classes.md

 #### Lvl 2: Bloodying thrust
 The target hit by your sure strike takes 10 ongoing damage until save.
 #### Lvl 3: Hindering Strike:
-When you hit a target with Sure Strike you can spend a Manouver Point.
+When you hit a target with Sure Strike you can spend a Maneuver Point.
 If you do so the target is knocked prone.

 ### Twin Strike
 Requirement: You must be wielding two melee weapons or a ranged weapon.